captoriginal/deadball-web/README.md

 # Deadball Web

-Monorepo for the Deadball roster generator on the web.
+Monorepo for generating Deadball scorecards from MLB games.
 Includes a FastAPI backend and a Vite + React + Tailwind frontend.

 ## Getting Started